pyth-network/pyth-crosschain/target_chains/ethereum/contracts/Deploying.md

    ```bash
    ./deploy.sh bnb_testnet fantom_testnet mumbai
    ```
-   Upon contract upgrade/state change the script needs to be run a couple of times as the multisig owners need to approve the created transactions.
-Links to the multisig transactions are printed during the script execution and you can use them.
-You need to run the script when the transactions are approved.
-   If the deployment script runs successfully you should see many ✅s and no ❌s with a successful message.
-   Please note that if you need to deploy/upgrade a zkSync network contract, you should deploy/upgrade it manually first as described below.
 8. On first time deployments for a **mainnet** network with Wormhole Receiver contract, run this command:
    ```bash
    npm run receiver-submit-guardian-sets -- --network <network>